raballew/kne-on-ocp/README.md

 time="2022-10-11T19:57:56Z" level=info msg=stopped.
 ```

+> The following steps require access to the commercially supported version of
+> IXIA-C traffic generator.
+Using the open-source version does not work as it
+> does not provide a protocol-engine container image.
+Reach out to the [Keysight
+> Support][keysight-support] in order to gain access to their private container
+> registries.

 Lets try something more complex and see if our initial assumption, that the
-topology of the virtual switch instances is broken.
-This can be done by running
+topology of the virtual switch instances is broken, remains true.
+This can be
-a flow that tries to send traffic from ports `eth1` (connected to virtual
+done by running a flow that tries to send traffic from ports `eth1` (connected
-instance `r1`), `eth2` (connected to virtual instance `r2`) and `eth3`
+to virtual instance `r1`), `eth2` (connected to virtual instance `r2`) and
-(connected to virtual instance `r3`) to all other ports.
+`eth3` (connected to virtual instance `r3`) to all other ports.
 In theory, if
 everything is configured properly, this should create a similar output as in the
-previous flow but we already know that something is broken.
+previous flow but as a cautious reader you probably already know that something
+is broken.

 ```bash
 oc create -f flows/job-flow-r1-r2-r3.yaml -n $namespace
 ```

-When inspecting the logs confirms our assumption because no frames are seen on
+When inspecting the logs they confirm our assumption because no frames are seen
-any receiving end.
+on any receiving end.

 ```bash
 oc get job -l flow=r1-r2-r3 -o name -n $namespace | xargs oc logs -n $namespace -f